grpc/grpc.io/content/docs/quickstart/python.md

 $ python -m pip install grpcio --ignore-installed
 ```

-#### Install gRPC tools
+#### gRPC tools

 Python's gRPC tools include the protocol buffer compiler `protoc` and the
 special plugin for generating server and client code from `.proto` service
 definitions.
-For the first part of our quickstart example, we've already
+For the first part of our quick-start example, we've already
 generated the server and client stubs from
 [helloworld.proto](https://github.com/grpc/grpc/tree/{{< param grpc_release_tag >}}/examples/protos/helloworld.proto),
-but you'll need the tools for the rest of our quickstart, as well as later
+but you'll need the tools for the rest of our quick start, as well as later
 tutorials and your own projects.

 To install gRPC tools, run: